DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 And not with sympathy towards him.
 They were giving a weird looks to a person of unknown origin, yet who dared to shout at the knight that was symbol of hope for mankind liberation.

-"Forgive me" - said knight by the name Jeanne and shook his head.
+"Forgive me." - said knight by the name Jeanne and shook his head.

 Pretending to be a man...
 Kai couldn't believe it.